Prepare for rewarding employment as an adult educator.

 Prior Learning Assessment & Recognition (PLAR)

-You can request an exemption for a course in the PIDP based on your formal education, previous experience and current level of knowledge and skills.
+You can request Prior Learning Assessment Recognition (PLAR) for a course in the PIDP based on your formal education, previous experience and current level of knowledge and skills.

-Please contact the office and request Prior Learning Assessment for one course at a time.
-You will be directed to the Department Head who will supply you information about completing PLAR.
-You may apply for a maximum of three courses for exemption through PLAR and prior course equivalency.
-However, the Capstone Project cannot be completed by means of prior learning assessment.
+Please contact the office and request Prior Learning Assessment Recognition PLAR for one course at a time.
+You will be directed to the Department Leader who will supply you information about completing PLAR.
+You may apply for a maximum of 12 credits of PLAR and transfer credit.
+However, PIDP 3270: Capstone Project cannot be completed by means of prior learning assessment.